xcibe95x/TFT-Overlay/README.md

 	 - tooltip on reccomended items

 - **2.9 IN PROGRESS**
-     TO DO
+	 - Now send you straight to the latest version GitHub Page
+	 - No longer run with preselected gloves, instead now show neeko's help as a placeholder TO DO
 	 - New Class Tab
 	 - Show what Data is always updated and what is offline
 	 - Drop Rates Layout Adjustments

 - **2.8**
 	 - Deathblade has been fixed and now show informations properly